logo

 Spondylosis Pain

-• Facet joint osteoarthritis causes pain during intense activity or after extended inactivity.
+• Facet joint osteoarthritis may cause pain during activity or after prolonged rest.

-• Spinal stenosis or abnormal narrowing of the spinal canal may create leg pain when you walk.
+• Spinal stenosis (narrowing of the spinal canal) can lead to leg pain when walking.

 More Common Symptoms